About Us

 Program Director

 Karl Horberg joined Freedom Now in December 2014.
+In his role as Program Director he is responsible for managing the day-to-day operations of the organization, including all financial aspects, human resources, IT, and vendor relations.
 Previously, he was an Operations Manager for a grant writing consulting firm and a Program Officer for Connect U.S. Fund, where he managed a grant portfolio of $2 million.
 Karl served as a Peace Corps Volunteer in Balykchy, Kyrgyzstan from 2004-2006.
 He holds a BA in Political Science from American University and an MSC in Human Rights from the London School of Economics.

 Adam Lhedmat